Maggie Cheung: Personal life

 Cheung married French director Olivier Assayas in 1998; they divorced in 2001.
-She began a relationship with German architect Ole Scheeren in 2007, but the relationship ended in 2011.
+She began a relationship with German architect Ole Scheeren in 2007.
+The relationship ended in 2011.

-Cheung has been rumoured to have been romantically involved with In the Mood for Love co-star Tony Leung, who is married to fellow actor Carina Lau.
-Lau quashed rumours of a feud by uploading a photo of her running into Cheung at an airport in 2013.
+In 2020, the Singaporean publication Today wrote that Cheung had no plans to return to acting, instead devoting her time to fashion, music, and producing and editing films.
+In August 2024, Cheung created a public Xiaohongshu page, quickly amassing nearly 800,000 followers after posting a short announcement video for the page.